awesome-panel/awesome-panel-cli/README.md

 # 🚪 Introduction Awesome Panel CLI

-THIS PROJECT IS IN AN EARLY ALPHA STATE.
+THIS PROJECT IS IN AN EARLY ALPHA STATE AND WILL CHANGE.
+USE AT YOUR OWN RISK.

-The Awesome Panel CLI package provides a command line interface to speed up your workflow when working with Panel.
+The aim of the `awesome-panel-cli` project is to turn any Panel developer into a highly productive developer of high quality data apps.

+To do this the `awesome-panel-cli` provides an opinionated command line interface (CLI) `pn`.

-For example you can create a new app by
+For example you can create a new app as simple as

 ```bash
 pn create app